ntmbayfield/g88-lecture-docs/Programming/Regex/regex.md

 ^(([0-9]|[1-9][0-9]|1[0-9]{2}|2[0-4][0-9]|25[0-5])\.){3}([0-9]|[1-9][0-9]|1[0-9]{2}|2[0-4][0-9]|25[0-5])$
 ```

-A typical regex string might look like gibberish, but it is worth considering that every character that appears in your pattern has meaning.
+A regex string might look like gibberish, but every character has meaning!
 Sometimes the character has literal meaning, other times a character indicates some special meaning, like a "meta" character or some semantic grouping.

 ---

 ## RegEx Generally vs JS

 JS lets you define a regex pattern as a literal between / and optionally followed by a modifier (i, g, m).
-In many other contexts, you don't use the / and you can't put
-those modifier characters after /

 ```javascript
 var oldStr = "Mr Blue has a blue house and a blue car";